Findlay06/RZA-Application/README.md

 Credits to:

-- ParthJadhav, the creator of Tkinter Designer.
+- ParthJadhav, the creator of Tkinter Designer and translation provider.
 - Figma for some of the designs provided.
 - Flaticon for the assets provided.